CrazEpic/UTD-Degree-Planner-and-Auditor/README.md

 Degrees are represented as nested blocks.
 A block can either be nonterminal (meaning it should map to another block) or terminal (meaning it doesn't map to another block).

 Nonterminal blocks are able to have conditions applied to them.
 The idea is to be able to build combinations of conditions together to handle block requirements.

-For example, a Math Sequence block could contain 2 nested blocks (each representing a specific sequence) alongside the condition of BlockFulfillmentCondition with blocksToFulfill as 1.
-This represents an OR on the blocks.
+For example, MATH Sequence - Students may choose one of the following sequences:

+- I. MATH 2413 Differential Calculus and MATH 2414 Integral Calculus
+- II.
+MATH 2417 Calculus I and MATH 2419 Calculus II

+We represent this Math Sequence in our model with a block to represent the choice between sequences and have each sequence nested insde as its own block as well.
+To create the OR functionality between the sequences we use the BlockFulfillmentCondition and set the value of blocksToFulfill to 1.

 Below is the type file for block conditions